borgestrand/scarlett-instrumentation/README.md

 Code: TBD

 ## Code
-Please adhere to the following coding style:
+Please use the following coding style:
 - One file for each function
 - Each file is named as its function
 - All function and file names are prefixed "sc_"
 - All files start with GPL 3 header as Matlab commet
 - Preferable indentation is two space characters
-- Do *not* use Tab as indentation character since that will confuse Octave during copy-paste.
+- Do *not* use Tab as indentation character since that will confuse Octave during copy-paste
+- Minimize inline if and for, rather use new line, indent and "end" on separate line

 ## Functions